 Successful integration of kinetic features into a facility requires structural and mechanization systems that complement each other.
-We work with owners, architects and facility managers to clearly articulate the functional requirements and their effects on aesthetic goals.
-We combine our expertise in structural, facade and construction engineering, and sustainability to develop an approach that balances aesthetics, efficiency, sustainability, constructability, maintainability and cost.
+We work with owners, architects and facility managers to clearly articulate functional requirements and their effects on aesthetic goals.
+We combine our expertise in structural, façade and construction engineering and sustainability consulting to develop an approach that balances aesthetics, efficiency, sustainability, constructability, maintainability and cost.

-In addition to structural design, daylighting, façade engineering, construction engineering, we performed full-service kinetic engineer for The Shed, an 8-million pound structure that glides up to 120 feet on sixteen wheels, each six-feet in diameter.
-Not only does the entire building moves, but each glass-clad exterior wall can be raised to create a venue this becomes open to the environment.
+In addition to structural design, daylighting, façade engineering and construction engineering, we performed full-service kinetic engineering for The Shed, an eight-million-pound structure that glides up to 120 feet on 16 wheels, each six feet in diameter.
+Not only does the entire building move, but each glass-clad exterior wall can be raised to create a venue that is open to the environment.

-In addition to becoming a go-to resource for rapid response assessments, we also perform continuing inspections of kinetic structures and moveable components, such as roof system at T-Mobile Park in Seattle.
+In addition to being a go-to resource for rapid response assessments, we perform continuing inspections of kinetic structures and movable components, such as the roof system at T-Mobile Park in Seattle.

-TILT at 360 Chicago pivots outward from the John Hancock Tower at the 94th floor, to give visitors a panoramic view of Lake Michigan and four Midwestern states from 1,000 feet above the city.
-We engineered the operable steel and glass structure and the hydraulic kinetic system.
+TILT at 360 Chicago pivots outward from the John Hancock Tower at the 94th floor to give visitors a panoramic view of Lake Michigan and four Midwestern states from 1,000 feet above the city.
+We engineered the operable steel-and-glass structure and its hydraulic kinetic system.

-Collaborating with Santiago Calatrava and Alfonso Architects, we provided structural design services for a 160,000-square-foot academic building on the new 170-acre campus.
-It provides spaces for interdisciplinary classrooms, laboratories, offices, meeting rooms and a large amphitheater.
+Collaborating with Santiago Calatrava and Alfonso Architects, we provided structural design services for the 160,000-square-foot Innovation, Science and Technology Building on the new 170-acre campus of Florida Polytechnic University.
+The building houses interdisciplinary classrooms, laboratories, offices, meeting rooms and a large amphitheater.